Karl Kremser: College career

 Kremser was recruited by West Point for track, but also played soccer where he led the Black Knights to the final four of the 1965 NCAA Tournament.
 Unable to adjust to the cadet lifestyle, Kremser left after two years, in search of another school.
 After reading a Spring 1966 Sports Illustrated article about Richmond Flowers, Kremser wrote to University of Tennessee track and field coach Chuck Rohe.
 Coach Rohe wrote back and the two arranged to meet during an AAU event.
 Unable to offer Kremser a scholarship, Coach Rohe instead arranged a work-study place, and Kremser transferred in 1966.

 Since Tennessee did not have a soccer team, and inspired by Charlie and Pete Gogolak's innovative soccer-style placekicking, Kremser began practicing.
 Word spread about his talent, and he was encouraged to try out for spring football.
 Kremser was soon offered a full football scholarship, and may have been the first non-recruited dual sports athlete at Tennessee.
 The highlight of his collegiate football career came with a 54-yard field goal that helped the Volunteers defeat Alabama, 10–9, in 1968.
 The kick set a Southeastern Conference record for distance, and still ranks among the longest field goals in Tennessee history.

+Kremser was an accomplished high jumper for the Tennessee Volunteers track and field team, placing runner-up in the high jump at the 1968 NCAA Division I Outdoor Track and Field Championships.